Member states of the United Nations: Non-member states

 The Cook Islands and Niue are both associated states of New Zealand, giving them a unique political status.
-Neither are member states of the UN, but they are member states of specialized agencies of the UN such as WHO and UNESCO, and have had their "full treaty-making capacity" recognized by United Nations Secretariat in 1992 and 1994 respectively.
+While neither are member states of the UN, both are member states of specialized agencies of the UN such as WHO and UNESCO, and have had their "full treaty-making capacity" recognized by United Nations Secretariat in 1992 and 1994 respectively.
 They have since become parties to a number of international treaties for which the UN Secretariat acts as a depositary, such as the United Nations Framework Convention on Climate Change and the United Nations Convention on the Law of the Sea, and are treated as non-member states.
 Both the Cook Islands and Niue have expressed a desire to become a UN member state, but New Zealand has said that they would not support the application without a change in their constitutional relationship, in particular their right to New Zealand citizenship.
 In 2025, Cook Islands prime minister Mark Brown stated that the UN had confirmed that the Cook Islands did not meet the requirements for UN membership.

+The sovereignty of Western Sahara is disputed between the Polisario Front's declared Sahrawi Arab Democratic Republic, which controls 30% of Western Sahara as its Free Zone, and Morocco, which occupies the remaining 70% of the territory.
 Western Sahara is listed by the UN as a non-self-governing territory.
 The Polisario Front is recognized by the UN as the legitimate representative of Western Sahara and is occasionally invited to speak as the territory's representative before the Special Committee on Decolonization.
-The sovereignty of Western Sahara is disputed between the Polisario Front's declared Sahrawi Arab Democratic Republic, which controls 30% of Western Sahara as its Free Zone, and Morocco, which occupies the remaining 70% of the territory.

-Sovereignty over Kosovo is disputed between the Republic of Kosovo and Serbia which considers it to be an autonomous province.
-As per United Nations Security Council Resolution 1244 and the ongoing dialogue on the political status of Kosovo, the Republic of Kosovo is not a member of the United Nations, despite having relations with half of member states.
-It is a member of two specialized agencies within the United Nations System: the International Monetary Fund and World Bank.
+Sovereignty over Kosovo is disputed between the Republic of Kosovo, which maintains diplomatic relations with over half of UN member states, and Serbia, which claims it as an autonomous province.
+As per United Nations Security Council Resolution 1244 and the ongoing dialogue on the political status of Kosovo, the Republic of Kosovo is not a member of the United Nations, however it is a member of two specialized agencies within the United Nations System: the International Monetary Fund and World Bank.
 It applied for UNESCO membership in 2015 but was unsuccessful.

 The Republic of China (Taiwan) is not a member of the UN, as the People's Republic of China claims sovereignty over "Taiwan Province".
 See the discussion above in section Bids for readmission as the representative of Taiwan.